1M0-0K/ImageAnalyser/README.md

 ## Usage
 To use this application you need to host it on a server (localhost will do if you want to use it locally).

-After to enter the app you will be welcomed by this page:
+After you enter the app you will be welcomed by this page:

 ![Application Welcome Screen](/screenshots/screenshot0.png)